KOKWEIYEE/KOKWEIYEE/README.md

 ### Honors:
 * Achived 6A+, 1A & 3A- in SPM Examination
-* Graduated from Matriculation Program with perfect CGPA 4.0
+* Graduated from Matriculation with perfect CGPA 4.0

 ### Achievements:
 * 1st place in the Chinese Language Quiz at MSSD Pasir Gudang (2019)